louispauls/ansible/Readme.txt

-ansible all -a "docker --version" ansible all -a "docker image ls" ansible all -a "docekr image pull ubuntu"
+ansible all -a "docker --version" ansible all -a "docker image ls" ansible all -a "docker image pull ubuntu"

 ansible-playbook config.yml